Can Dogs Eat Zinc?

 Dog owners often search for the proper dose of zinc for the canine’s consumption to give this in an appropriate amount to the canine so that the canine can have it without getting any harmful effects on its health.

-It has always been suggested to dog owners to discuss with the vet first to decide the appropriate dose, but if the dog is not suffering from any kind of disease, then the dog owner can go for feeding 25 mg of zinc per 50 pounds of the canine’s weight.
+It has always been suggested that dog owners discuss with the vet first to decide the appropriate dose, but if the dog is not suffering from any disease, the dog owner can feed 25 mg of zinc per 50 pounds of the canine’s weight.

-The dose of zinc for the canine might also range from this as per the requirements of the canine’s body; thus, it is better to discuss it with the vet first.
+The canine’s zinc dose might also range from this as per the requirements of the canine’s body; thus, it is better to discuss it with the vet first.

 Zinc-Based Recipes For Dog Treats